-Firmware After you have downloaded the new firmware, click Browse Upgrade: to locate a firmware file on your computer.
-Once located, click Upload to commence the firmware upgrade process.
-It is recommended that you save your current router configuration using the System page before you begin a firmware upgrade.
+Firmware Click Browse to locate a firmware file on your computer.
+Once located, click Upload to start the firmware upgrade process.
+It is recommended that you save your AP's current configuration using the System page before you begin a firmware upgrade.